 In the cosy park centre of Holiday Park De Krim there are several restaurants to choose from.
 Perfect for any time of the day and open to non-guests too.
-How about a lavish breakfast, nice cup of coffee with Texel cake, ice cream or à la carte lunch or dinner?
+How about a nice cup of coffee with Texel cake, ice cream or à la carte lunch or dinner?

 Prefer having a fondue Bourguignonne at your bungalow or chalet?
 No problem!
 All you have to do is collect a fondue set and food pack containing a selection of meats, sauces, herb butter and baguette.

 This is the place to be at Vakantiepark De Krim.
 You can start the day with a lavish breakfast and around midday, delicious lunch dishes are served.
 Sit back and have a relaxing drink while the kids have fun in the kids play paradise or climbing park.
 Don't feel like cooking?
 Take a seat and have something to eat, for example, in the atmospheric theatre or outside on the terrace.

 Would you like to dine in a different way?
 Then enjoy Le Petit Chef in Restaurant 't Paviljoen.
 During this 3D dinner, the dishes are not simply served at the table, but prepared for you in a spectacular way on the table (animation).
 Guaranteed a success with young and old!
 Price: € 39,50 p.p..
 Children up to 10 years 50% discount.
 Reservation is necessary.

 In the high season, you also have a wide choice of delicious dishes in our attractive restaurant De Waddenhoeve.
 This restaurant's speciality is the Juttersmaal* (Beachcombers' dish).
 The restaurant oozes the charm of a magnificent farmhouse where you feel instantly at home.
 You can also choose a table on the terrace.